ubaldot/vim9-conversion-aid/README.md

 let s:a = 3
 ```

-* it won't fix string concatenation if `.` does not have a leading and a
+- it won't fix string concatenation if `.` does not have a leading and a
   trailer white-space,
-* functions with variable number of arguments won't be fixed,
+- functions with variable number of arguments won't be fixed,
-* it won't remove `eval`,
+- it won't remove `eval`,
-* lambda expressions will not be fixed,
+- lambda expressions will not be fixed,
-* Vim9 syntax/semantics updates and datatypes shall be handled manually.
+- Vim9 syntax/semantics updates and datatypes shall be handled manually.

 ... but there is certainly more that you will need to fix manually.
 If you
 find bugs or have improvements suggestions, please open an issue or send a PR.

+To circumnavigate some of the above limitations, you can prepare your script
+as it follows:

+### Script preparation

+- Remove inline comments,
+- add a leading and a trailing white-space to string concatenation operator
+  `.`,
+- avoid using script-local variable names that shadow vim builtin keywords
+  (e.g. avoid to call a variable `let s:vertical` because `vertical` is a
+  builtin keyword.

 ## `let`